NicolasRadic/workshop-react-website/README.md

 ### State of the app

-Recently just quickly corrected a bug not in the best way but to make it working.
+Recently just quickly corrected a bug not in the best way but to make it working.<br >
-Would have to use different way of processing object ( useContext should be a good way ). like in this (little app)[https://github.com/NicolasRadic/use-context-test]
+Would have to use different way of processing object ( useContext should be a good way ).<br >
+like in this (little app)[https://github.com/NicolasRadic/use-context-test]